 The other day, suddenly, out of the blue, LADY LIMBO is given a breathtaking thumbs up by a fellow writer I’ve never met in person, who gets that LADY LIMBO is just itself.
 This is the power of social media and Facebook.
 The power of generous connectivity can replace negative energy with positive energy.
-Writing a blog post seems like an imminently sensible way of making sure I keep remembering this lesson.
+Writing a blog post seems like a sensible way of making sure I keep remembering this lesson.

-I’m one of these funny people that appreciates cliches in the same way I like my old shoes.
+I’m one of these funny people who appreciates clichés in the same way I like my old shoes.
 These funny reworked sayings become part of us, accumulating nuances and overlays of meaning that attach themselves to the words in stages, stages of a life.
 When we say them we believe because we’ve said them before and heard others say them.
 And belief is a powerful weapon in a writer’s arsenal.

 So, for those of you starting out: every cloud has a silver lining, let it go like yesterday’s snow, everything passes, you can’t be everything to all readers, no writer is an island, whining or complaining never helped anybody (thank you Johnny Depp and Kate Moss), there’s always another review, the show is not over till the fat lady sings, and finally – a personal favourite borrowed from a minibus taxi slogan – ‘Don’t be a Hater’!
 Oh, you get the idea.
 Dredge them up.
 Whatever makes you sit down and write another paragraph, another page, another poem, another short story, another novel.
 Whatever keeps you focussed on the act of creative energy.